Rubis (sheep): Disappearance

 In August 2014, Rubis was sent to a Parisian slaughterhouse, along with other lambs that had not been genetically modified.
 Rubis' carcass was then sold by the slaughterhouse to an unknown person in November.

 The Institute of Animal Reproduction believed she was transferred as a "malicious act by unknown employees" and agricultural minister Stéphane Le Foll called it a "deliberate act of malice."
 The case was investigated by a public health court in Paris.

-It was later reported that a "disgruntled employee" who wanted to get his boss in trouble had his boss sign a delivery note for several lambs which had not been chosen for experiements, but including Rubis, to be sent to the slaughterhouse.
+It was later reported that a "disgruntled employee" who wanted to get his boss in trouble had his boss sign a delivery note for several lambs which had not been chosen for experiments, but including Rubis, to be sent to the slaughterhouse.
 Several days later, the boss realised what had happened but did not report the mistake.

 Response

 The news caused worry in France because of general fears over genetically modified foods.
 GMF are particularly disliked in France, and have been banned since the early 2000s.
 Benoît Malpaux, the president of the Institute of Animal Reproduction said there would be no danger to the eater if Rubis was consumed.